-We've got this special low-loss RP-SMA male to N-Male extension cable from Alfa Networks- this is CFD-400 equivalent shielded.
-The cable is 9m long (a little under 30 feet) and can be used to put an extension between an RP-SMA antenna connector on a Wi-Fi USB adapter or PCI card and an antenna with N-female connector.
-We recommend this extension cable compared to some others online because this is Alfa Networks branded (Alfa is the manufacturer of the popular 1000mW wireless USB adapter, model AWUS036H) and it is also a special low-loss cable (CFD-400 NL Low Loss 50 OHM).
+This special low-loss RP-SMA male to N-Male extension cable from ALFA Networks is RFC-400 equivalent shielded.
+The cable is 9m long (~30 feet) and can be used to put an extension between an RP-SMA antenna connector on a Wi-Fi USB adapter or PCI card and an antenna with an N-female connector.
+We recommend this extension cable compared to some others online because this is ALFA Networks branded and is also a special low-loss cable (RFC-400 NL Low Loss 50 OHM).
 What does this mean?
 The antenna to which you will connect this to has a gain.
 Let's say for example you will be connecting this to a 12 dBi gain antenna.
 As the cable in between the antenna and adapter gets longer, you will experience cable loss, which is a drop in the signal gain of the antenna.
-With low quality unshielded extension cables, the huge drop in gain will mean a much lesser range.
+With low-quality unshielded extension cables, the huge drop in gain will mean a much lesser range.
 Our special low loss cable limits the cable loss factor and preserves the high gain of your antenna.

 Why is this cable more than twice the price of our 5m extension cable?

-It may seem more economical to chain two of our Alfa 5m extension cables together.
+It may seem more economical to chain two of our ALFA 5m extension cables together.
 This is not recommended.
-Our 5m cable has CFD-200 shielding, which is a good shielding for cables up to 5m length.
+Our 5m cable has CFD-200 shielding, which is a good shielding for cables up to 5m in length.
 For a 9m cable, CFD-200 is not the recommended shielding because of the distance.
-For a distance of 10m, to limit loss, CFD-400 is recommended.
-CFD-400 shielding is much thicker than CFD-200, and has several layers of protection.
+For a distance of 10m, to limit loss, CFD or RFC-400 is recommended.
+RFC-400 shielding is much thicker than CFD-200 and has several layers of protection.
 Because of this, the cable is 5 times more expensive to manufacture than the 5m CFD-200 cable.
 It is much heavier as well.
 Cable prices normally coincide with length, so a 10m cable will normally be twice the price of a 5m.
 But when you add in the thicker shielding, the cost goes up more.
 This cable is also five times heavier than our 5m cable, so the shipping cost is higher too.

 - Length: 9m